migtools/mig-operator/docs/hacking.md

 ### Disabling default OperatorSources

-If you are working on an operator such as konveyor, that exists in community-operators or elsewhere you may see duplicate operators in the UI.
+If you are working on an operator such as crane, that exists in community-operators or elsewhere you may see duplicate operators in the UI.
 It can be difficult to discern which copy comes from which source.
 To alleviate this problem you may disable the default operator sources.

 ```
 oc patch OperatorHub cluster --type json -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'